 Ear surgery is safe for adults, teenagers, and children; however, your child’s ears will need to have reached their full size before undergoing ear surgery.
 This is generally around age 5, but your surgeon will be best able to determine this information for you as you will need to make sure that their ear cartilage is stable enough to sustain surgical correction.
 It may also be wise to make sure they are old enough to understand the process to limit the amount of fear they may experience.
 Otherwise, if your child is in good health, has never been treated for chronic ear infections, and is without any type of life-threatening illness, they are likely a good candidate for ear surgery.
 Similarly, teenagers and adults who are in good health with no life-threatening illnesses and without medical conditions that can impair healing are good candidates.

 Pros & Cons of Ear Surgery

 A major “pro” of each ear surgery variation lies within its ability to improve the ear shape, and therefore the overall facial proportions, in a permanent way.
 It can heighten your confidence with very low risk involved.
 An earFold™ surgery also offers the benefits of a quicker recovery and a smaller chance of developing keloid scars, which are large, unsightly scars that could potentially form around the site of your incision.
-The cons of undergoing an ear surgery include a lack of desired symmetry, the potential for scarring, and possible numbness.
-Discuss any concern you have with your surgeon during a consultation prior to scheduling your surgery.
+The cons of undergoing ear surgery include a lack of desired symmetry, the potential for scarring, and possible numbness.
+Discuss any concerns you have with your surgeon during the consultation before scheduling your surgery.
 They will be your most significant source of information regarding the prospective outcome related to your specific needs.

 Side Effects of Ear Surgery